Table of Contents

 2. Many vendors prefer receiving purchase orders over a phone or online order, as it clearly establishes the request and leaves very little room for human error.

 3. Purchase orders will make your life easier during an audit, allowing auditors to easily cross-reference invoices, packing slips, and purchase requests.
-Without purchases orders, you could potentially spend hours going over receipts and emails from vendors.
+Without purchase orders, you could potentially spend hours going over receipts and emails from vendors.

 4. Easily add inventory to Sonar via the PO receiving workflow.
 Rather than manually adding the items, the receiving workflow walks you through this process, associating the created items to the PO, and indicating what quantity you should be receiving based on the order details.
 If you were accidentally shorted on an item, this workflow will make sure that the error is caught, and tracked until the remaining items arrive.